Posted in Drunk Driving Charges on September 11, 2014

 An arrest for drunk driving can often lend itself to interpretation through field sobriety tests and other observations made by law enforcement at the time of your arrest.
 If they are conducted in the dead of night by an inexperienced police officer, the likelihood of a mistake in procedure is very possible.

-Arizona law provides graduated penalties for offenders of drunk driving so depending on your blood alcohol level at the time of your arrest the penalty you will be facing will vary.
+Arizona law provides graduated penalties for DUI offenders so depending on your blood alcohol level at the time of your arrest the penalty you will be facing will vary.
 Having an Arizona attorney who can argue in your defense about possible problems with the measurement of your BAC can be crucial in minimizing the charges against you.